 My scholarship draws on more than a decade of foreign policy experience to challenge fundamental assertions in international relations about the nature of national power.

 My research examines the composition of modern militaries, covert action, and interstate and intrastate conflict.
-My article in International Security and book project examine foreign military recruitment, and explains why modern states recruit legionnaires--soldiers who are neither citizens nor subjects of the governments they serve.
+My article in International Security and book project examine foreign military recruitment, and explains why modern states raise foreign legions and recruit legionnaires--soldiers who are neither citizens nor subjects of the governments they serve.
+For this research, I was honored to receive the American Political Science Association Catherine McArdle Kelleher Award for Best International Security Article for 2022.

-In addition to peer-reviewed scholarship, I have published findings from my research in the Washington Post.
-As for the classroom, my teaching background includes courses on insurgency, the modern Middle East, and contemporary West Africa.
+In addition to peer-reviewed scholarship, I have published or spoken about findings from my research in the Washington Post, War on the Rocks, and Lawfare.
+As for the classroom, my teaching background includes courses on research methods, insurgency, the modern Middle East, and contemporary West Africa.

-In addition to a Ph.D. from the George Washington University, I hold an M.A. in Arab Studies from Georgetown University and B.S. in Foreign Service, also from Georgetown University.
+I hold a Ph.D. in Political Science from the George Washington University, as well as an M.A. in Arab Studies from Georgetown University and B.S. in Foreign Service, also from Georgetown University.
 My research languages include Arabic and French.